We like our clients to be as informed as possible. This booklet informs you of your rights and responsibilities.

 In past state based behaviour and disability support systems included limited use of pre-recorded video resources shared between families or providers and a clinician.

-- For instance, a family may film their children during behavioural episodes and share the clips with a specialist who is unable to be present or visit the family.
+For instance, a family may film during behavioural episodes and share the clips with a specialist who is unable to be present or visit the family.

 In all these cases and generally in the social and human services environment, documented consent is of primary importance – consent to make, to define use, to allow access, to establish a timeline for use and then to establish a delete date for this information.
 These agreements are central to protecting privacy and human rights and are to be upheld by all providers of services.